yaskovdev/blog/_posts/2018-05-14-nobody-likes-corporate-events.md

 Team building is procuration.

+It does not matter if you are completely ignoring the events or you are visiting all of them.
+Even though in some organizations they are declared mandatory (usually offstage).
+Even though you may believe that by visiting them you are becoming "a better employee".
+Enough!
 You'll be fired anyway once you will stop being profitable.
-It does not matter if you were completely ignoring the events or you visited all of them.
-Do not build illusions about the corporate events.

 They are not your friends (link to the book here).
 How many of them will go to your funeral?
 Nobody will even remember about you the next day.